The Sport Management Advisory Board

 Chief Executive Officer

 Shawn Garrity has never been far from sports.
 A graduate of Syracuse University with a degree in Communications, Garrity was a scholarship athlete who excelled as an offensive lineman and received the Maxwell Award for Outstanding Student Athlete Citizen in 1986.
-After departing Syracuse, he took to a different field – the marketing, branding and promotions business – where his leadership has had enduring success for more than two decades.
+After departing Syracuse, he took to a different field – the marketing, branding and promotions business – where his leadership has had enduring success for more than three decades.

 President & CEO